HighNESS Conceptual Design Report: Volume I: Design of the cold source

-The solution to reduce the thickness of Al vessel to 4 mm proposed by WP5 was to round the walls of moderator and to model the U-shaped reentrant hole on the WP7 side to simplify the flow.
-The WP5 team also provided a detailed CAD model of the \ce{LD_2} moderator with Al vessel.
-It was additionally required to separate \ce{LD_2} and Be vessels with a gap of thickness of 5\,mm.
-An MCNP model was designed according to this CAD model (see \cref{fig:LD2_Moderator_Optimisation_6.jpg} and \cref{fig:LD2_Moderator_Optimisation_7.jpg}).
-This last step of the design is described in \cref{sec:roundedshape}.
+\subsubsection{Rounded shape model}

-\subsection{Rounded shape model}
+As a final step of the design of the liquid deuterium moderator, we investigated a model with separated LD$_2$ box and Be filter, U-shaped reentrant hole and rounded walls of the LD$_2$ box based on new preliminary engineering studies.
+As shown in the previous section, a 0.8-cm thick Al vessel and additional Al flow guides would be required for a vessel with flat walls (see model on \cref{fig:alan3}) leading to a significant drop in NNBAR FOM of about 25 \% (see \cref{tab:impact}).
+To reduce the negative impact on the neutronic performance of the cold moderator, rounded walls were proposed for the moderator.
+Moreover, as stated in the previous section, the Be filter and LD$_2$ box were separated and the shape of reentrant hole was simplified to an U-shape.
+This allowed reducing the thickness of the Al vessel to 0.4 cm.

-As a final step of the design of the liquid deuterium moderator, we investigated a model updated following a preliminary engineering study based on the model from third neutronic optimisation of cold moderator (\cref{fig:LD2-1,fig:rounded}).
-This study revealed that 8 mm thick Al vessel and additional Al flow guides would be required given the engineering constraints (see model on \cref{fig:alan3}) leading to a significant drop in NNBAR FOM of about 25 \% (see \cref{tab:impact}).
-To reduce this negative impact on the neutronic performance of the cold moderator, it was proposed to round the walls of LD$_2$ box and Al vessel around it.
-Moreover, the Be filter and LD$_2$ box was separated and the shape of reentrant hole was simplified to U-shaped reentrant hole.
-This allowed reducing the thickness of Al vessel to 4 mm.
+The WP5 team provided a detailed CAD model of the \ce{LD_2} moderator vessel (\cref{fig:LD2-1,fig:rounded}).
+An MCNP model designed according to this CAD model is shown in \cref{fig:ld2_baseline_model_Iteration4,fig:mcnpround}.

-We note that there was no time available in the project to perform a full engineering study of this option, and the neutronic design of this model was not optimized.
-Nevertheless, we report these results in this document since it should be further investigated in future projects.
+We note that there was no time available in the project to perform a full engineering study of this option.
+Nevertheless, we report these results in this document since it should be further investigated in the future.
+The summary of the expected performances, integrated in different wavelength ranges, is shown in \cref{tab:performance_iteration4}.